monalena/vue-roadgangsmap/README.md

 # Vue - Road Gangs Map

-A visualisation of absconding convicts in Van Diemen's Land between 1810-1860.
+A visualisation of assignments of convicts to road gangs, road stations and penal stations in Van Diemen's Land between 1829-1839.
-Filter per years and genders.
-Change between the recreated Frankland map from 1839 showing historical County, Hundred and Parish names and a satellite projection.
+Filter per years and click on circles for more detail.
+Background is the recreated Frankland map from 1839 showing historical County, Hundred and Parish names.
-Click on the circles to find more information on the individual absconding events (Convict name, date...)
 Visualisation created using Vue.js and Mapbox.
+Data collected from the convict records transcribed by volunteers through DHT (Digital History Tasmania).

 #### Try it out here: